Principle on Which This Policy is Based

 6. Beer must be served only in beer cans or bottles at any function where students of both legal age and underage are present.

-7. Food services may sell keg beer at their regularly licensed location — the Eagle’s Nest.
+7. Food services may sell keg beer at their regularly licensed locations — the Eagle’s Nest and Underground.

-8. Host responsibility applies to a residential student who is present and/or aware that his/her guests are engaged in underage consumption of alcohol within the host’s room, or of-age intoxication which resulted from consumption within the host’s room.
+8. Host responsibility applies to a residential student who is present and/or aware that his/her guests are engaged in underage consumption of alcohol within the host’s assigned living space, or of-age intoxication which resulted from consumption within the host’s assigned living space.
 Likewise, host responsibility includes ensuring that underage guests do not possess or consume alcohol and that guests of any age do not become intoxicated.

 9. No alcoholic beverages may be consumed in public, nor may open containers of alcoholic beverages be transported in or upon public spaces.
 Alcoholic beverages are not permitted at any athletic contest, game or match.

-10. No of-age persons (including parents) are permitted to bring alcoholic beverages into residence hall rooms where all assigned occupants are under the age of 21, or into any first-year residence hall.
-Of-age staff members residing in a first-year hall as a condition of their employment are allowed to bring alcoholic beverages into their room.
-Empty alcohol containers (decorative or otherwise) in rooms of underage individuals do not constitute a violation of the University’s Alcohol Policy, but they do constitute a violation of the residence hall policy.
+10. No of-age persons (including parents) are permitted to bring alcoholic beverages into residence hall living spaces where all assigned occupants are under the age of 21.
+Empty alcohol containers (decorative or otherwise) in the assigned living spaces of underage individuals do not constitute a violation of the University’s Alcohol Policy, but they do constitute a violation of the residence hall policy.
 Similarly, beer pong tables or devices associated with unsafe consumption of alcohol do not constitute a violation of the University’s Alcohol Policy, but they do constitute a violation of the residence hall policy.

-11. Violations of this policy will be reported to the Director of Judicial Affairs and Community Responsibility or designee who is charged with the responsibility for seeing that the provisions of the policy are carried out and that violations are dealt with.
+11. Violations of this policy will be reported to the Director of Judicial Affairs and Community Responsibility or designee who is charged with the responsibility for seeing that the provisions of the policy are carried out and that violations are adjudicated appropriately.

-12. Seriously intoxicated students will be referred to the University Police.
-Any student who is unresponsive or otherwise thought to be in danger of serious acute alcohol poisoning will be referred to the Emergency Room at Mary Washington Hospital for treatment.
+12. Severely intoxicated students will be referred to the University Police.
+Any student who is unresponsive or otherwise thought to be in danger of serious acute alcohol poisoning will be referred to Fredericksburg Emergency Medical Services or a higher level of care for treatment.
 Violations of the policy against alcohol intoxication are reported to the Director of Judicial Affairs and Community Responsibility or designee.